 - Unless directed otherwise, attempt to move and link up with the new element at whatever position it currently holds.
 METT-TC factors are used to judge the suitability of such movements.

 - Once a link-up has occurred, or when time allows, instruct players to use the ShackTac Interact system to merge from their combat-ineffective elements into their new elements.
-Depending on the situation, the leader of the group(s) being merged into may decide to make these arrangements himself, in accordance with their plans for each team and the forces that you have brought him.
+Depending on the situation, the leader of the group(s) being merged into may decide to make these arrangements themself, in accordance with their plans for each team and the forces that you have brought them.

 Those should be the most typical difficult leadership situations one will find themselves in while playing Arma.
 Being able to react to them appropriately and without hesitation always helps to minimize their negative effects on the platoon, and familiarity with the steps and situations involved becomes key for all leaders to know and be capable of executing on demand.